Homotopy, homology, and persistent homology using closure spaces: Closure spaces

-Then $\tau (c)$ is a topological closure operation.
-Furthermore, $\tau (c)$ is the finest topological closure operation coarser than $c$.
-The closure operation $\tau (c)$ is called the \emph{topological modification of $c$}. \end{proposition}
+\begin{lemma}{\cite[16.B.1-16.B.3]{vcech1966topological}} Let $(X,c)$ be a closure space.
+For $A \subset X$, define $\tau(c)(A)$ to be the intersection of all closed sets containing $A$.
+Then $\tau (c)$ is is the finest Kuratowski closure \new{operator} coarser than $c$, and is called the \emph{topological modification of $c$}. \end{lemma}

-\begin{proposition}{\cite[16.B.4]{vcech1966topological}} Let $(X,c)$ be a closure space and let $(Y,\tau)$ be a topological space.
-A map of sets $f:X\to Y$ is continuous as a closure space map $f:(X,c)\to (Y,\tau)$ if and only if the map $f:(X,\tau(c))\to (Y,\tau)$ is a continuous map of topological spaces.
+\begin{proposition}{\cite[16.B.4]{vcech1966topological}} Let $(X,c)$ be a closure space and let $(Y,\tau)$ be a Kuratowski closure space.
+Consider a function $f:X\to Y$.
+Then $f:(X,c)\to (Y,\tau)$ is continuous if and only if $f:(X,\tau(c))\to (Y,\tau)$ is continuous.
 That is, there exists a natural bijection between the sets of morphisms

 Equivalently, $\tau$ is the left adjoint to the inclusion functor $\iota:\mathbf{Top}\to \mathbf{Cl}$. \end{proposition}